npaez/resume/README.md

 <br>

 ## short bio
-i'm a 31 years old programmer specialized in web development, based in argentina<br>
+i'm a 31 years old programmer specialized in web development with 7+ years of experience, based in argentina<br>
 interested in programming languages, algorithms, optimizations, ui/ux design and open source software<br>
 proficient at javascript technologies such as `node.js`, `react.js`, `express.js` and `mongodb`
 <br><br>